Common Area Maintenance (CAM) Charges: What to Know

 Triple Net Leases

-The good of this (potentially) is that the tenant has direct control over these expenses.
-The bad of this is that the tenant now has another thing to manage.
+The potential benefit of this is that the tenant has direct control over these expenses.
+The bad part of this is that the tenant now has another thing to manage.
 Some tenants are very set up for this, i.e.: you have multiple warehouse or retail locations, some are not.

 sample rate comparison